pydantic/typing-inspection/docs/usage.md

         x: Annotated[MyInt, "other_meta"]
     ```

-    we need to parse the type alias during annotation inspection.
+    it might be necessary to parse the type alias during annotation inspection.
 This behavior can be controlled using the
     `unpack_type_aliases` parameter:

     ```pycon
     >>> inspect_annotation(
     ...
 Annotated[MyInt, "other_meta"],
     ...     annotation_source=AnnotationSource.CLASS,
-    ...     unpack_type_aliases="eager",  # This is the default
+    ...     unpack_type_aliases="eager",
     ... )
     ...
     InspectedAnnotation(type=int, qualifiers={}, metadata=["int_meta", "other_meta"])
     ```

+    Whether you should unpack type aliases depends on your use case.
+If the annotated metadata present in the type alias
+    is *only* meant to be applied on the annotated type (and not the attribute that will be type hinted), you probably
+    need to keep type aliases as is, and possibly error later if invalid metadata is found when inspecting the type alias.

     Note that type aliases are lazily evaluated.
 During type alias inspection, any undefined symbol
     will raise a [`NameError`][].
 To prevent this from happening, you can use `'skip'` to avoid expanding
-    type aliases, or `'lenient'` to fallback to `'skip'` if the type alias contains an undefined symbol:
+    type aliases (the default), or `'lenient'` to fallback to `'skip'` if the type alias contains an undefined
+    symbol:

     ```pycon
     >>> type BrokenType = Annotated[Undefined, ...]